nrafaili/Protify/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Protify is an open source effort to simplify and democratize workflows for chemical language models, where deep learning models can be trained to predict chemical properties at the click of a button.
-Need to benchmark 10 different protein language models against 15 diverse datasets, and want publication ready figures when the models are done?
-With Protify you can do this without writing any code.
-Looking to build more custom pipelines and ready to write some code yourself?
-That is also easy with the Protify ecosystem.
-No GPU?
+Protify is an open source platform designed to simplify and democratize workflows for chemical language models.
+With Protify, deep learning models can be trained to predict chemical properties at the click of a button, without requiring extensive coding knowledge or computational resources.

+### Why Protify?

+- **Benchmark multiple models efficiently**: Need to evaluate 10 different protein language models against 15 diverse datasets with publication-ready figures?
+Protify makes this possible without writing a single line of code.
+- **Flexible for all skill levels**: Build custom pipelines with code or use our no-code interface depending on your needs and expertise.
+- **Accessible computing**: No GPU?
 No problem.
-Synthyra offers precomputed embeddings for many popular datasets, and Protify can download them for analysis with scikit-learn on your laptop.
-Soon, the Synthyra API will be integrated, offering low cost solutions for GPU training.
-Our colab notebook is also an affordable way to dive into GPU reliant analysis.
+Synthyra offers precomputed embeddings for many popular datasets, which Protify can download for analysis with scikit-learn on your laptop.
+- **Cost-effective solutions**: The upcoming Synthyra API integration will offer affordable GPU training options, while our Colab notebook provides an accessible entry point for GPU-reliant analysis.

-Protify is a new project in beta.
-Bear with us as we get the features and documentation on par with our ambitions.
+Protify is currently in beta.
+We're actively working to enhance features and documentation to meet our ambitious goals.

-### Current Key features
+### Current Key Features

-- Run experiments with an easy to use GUI, CLI, or prepared yaml files
+- **Multiple interfaces**: Run experiments via an intuitive GUI, CLI, or prepared YAML files
-- Offers fast and efficient embeddings from ESM2 and ESMC from [FastPLMs](https://github.com/Synthyra/FastPLMs)
+- **Efficient embeddings**: Leverage fast and efficient embeddings from ESM2 and ESMC via [FastPLMs](https://github.com/Synthyra/FastPLMs)
-  - More protein, smiles, selfies, codon, and nucleotide language models to come
+  - Coming soon: Additional protein, SMILES, SELFIES, codon, and nucleotide language models
-- Probe base models with efficient MLPs for sequence-wise tasks, or use transformer probes for token-wise tasks
+- **Flexible model probing**: Use efficient MLPs for sequence-wise tasks or transformer probes for token-wise tasks
-  - Full model fine tuning, hybrid probing, and Lora coming soon
+  - Coming soon: Full model fine-tuning, hybrid probing, and LoRA
-- Find the best scikit-learn model for your model / dataset with LazyPredict, and then use our automatic hyperparameter search to improve the model further
+- **Automated model selection**: Find optimal scikit-learn models for your data with LazyPredict, enhanced by automatic hyperparameter optimization
-  - GPU enhancement here in the future
+  - Coming soon: GPU acceleration
-- Every session gets an informative log that is completely reproducible.
-Simple pass the log file as the `replay_path` and have your entire session repeat infront of your eyes
+- **Complete reproducibility**: Every session generates a detailed log that can be used to reproduce your entire workflow
-- Publication ready figures including cross model and dataset comparisons with radar and bar plots.
-Embedding analysis with PCA, tSNE, and UMAP.
-Confidence interval integration with custom CI regression plots, and utilizing [pAUC](https://github.com/srijitseal/pauc) for statistically sound classification CI plots
+- **Publication-ready visualizations**: Generate cross-model and dataset comparisons with radar and bar plots, embedding analysis with PCA, t-SNE, and UMAP, and statistically sound confidence interval plots
-- 25 protein datasets offered by default, utilize your own local or private datasets with ease
+- **Extensive dataset support**: Access 25 protein datasets by default, or easily integrate your own local or private datasets
- - More protein, smiles, selfies, codon, and nucleotide property datasets to come
+  - Coming soon: Additional protein, SMILES, SELFIES, codon, and nucleotide property datasets
-- Supports protein-protein interaction datasets
+- **Advanced interaction modeling**: Support for protein-protein interaction datasets
- - Protein small molecule to come
+  - Coming soon: Protein-small molecule interaction capabilities

-### Want to support Protify?
-Share online everywhere and anywhere!
-Contribute or suggest features with our [bounty program](https://gleghornlab.notion.site/1de62a314a2e808bb6fdc1e714725900?v=1de62a314a2e80389ed7000c97c1a709&pvs=4) (mentioned below).
+### Support Protify's Development

+Help us grow by sharing online, starring our repository, or contributing through our [bounty program](https://gleghornlab.notion.site/1de62a314a2e808bb6fdc1e714725900?v=1de62a314a2e80389ed7000c97c1a709&pvs=4).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>